 - Leaders of Florida’s public universities are objecting to a proposed system that would evaluate tenured faculty members every five years, arguing elements of it are vague and that it duplicates existing policies.

 - The State University System of Florida issued a draft regulation that would set up the evaluations, called post-tenure reviews.
-A recently passed state law, dubbed the Stop WOKE Act, allows system officials to require post-tenure reviews.
+A recently passed state law allows system officials to require post-tenure reviews.

 - The system solicited feedback from its 12 universities first.
 Its governing board then voted this week to put forth the proposed rules for broader public comment for a month.
 The board is due to finalize the policy at its next meeting at the end of January.